lib-eramen/aegistrate/docs/MAKE-A-COMMAND.md

 Here are a few instructions to add commands so that it actually makes the destination, that is the Slash Command registraton Discord API endpoint:

 1. Fill all of the metadata points.
-What is the name, the plugin it belongs to, and what cooldown should it have?
+What the name is, the plugin it belongs to, and what cooldown should it have, etc.
 2. If the command requires a new plugin, add the plugin to these places first:
     - The `Plugin` enum. (`src/core/plugin.rs`)
     - Clippy/`cargo check` should tell you all the places to add the new enum variant to.